Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Escaping the Choke

-The best defense to any choke starts relatively early on, and this is doubly true with the clock choke.
-One that bad boy is locked in, it's pretty much check mate (unless your partner makes a mistake).
+The best defense to any choke starts relatively early on, and this is especially true with the clock choke.
+Once that bad boy is locked in, it's pretty much checkmate—unless your partner makes a mistake.
 The general idea is to sit in toward where your partner is trying to apply the pressure, ultimately sitting down and pulling guard from the turtle.
-Review How to Turn Away Safely to Turtle and Recover Guard for more advice and techniques related to getting back to guard from turtle.

 A much better defense is not to allow your partner to grab your collar at all (if only things always worked out this way!).
 If you can do this defense early enough, it will work a very high percentage of the time and keep you safe.
 As soon as your partner establishes a dominant turtle position, turn away and start to build your base up with your hips in the air.
 Now roll over your shoulder, like doing a rolling breakfall, and spin back through to guard.
 You're very likely to end up in a double under guard maintenance position after the roll.